alloc/alien-rpc/packages/json-qs/spec.md

 a=0&b=1
 ```

-But if the object was nested in another…
+But if an object is nested in another object…

 ```js
 { a: { b: 1, c: 2 } }